MCBall/Blur-Documentation/README.md

 Some documentation is for the open source modules available from the [Blur project](https://github.com/BlurEngine/Blur).
 The remainder is from the closed source CodeRack project used within MCBall.
 Pages for modules are labelled accordingly.

+All configuration uses YAML.
+Examples of YAML formatting can be found [here](YAML-Basics.md).

 ## Module List
 ### Blur
 - Root `map` section